go-mesh/mesher-examples/hybrid/infrastructure/kubernetes/README.md

 hybrid
 -----

-This is a sample demo to deploy microservices with ServiceComb
+This demo shows how to deploy a microservices developed based on java chassis framework and another php service intagrate with Mesher, and how to use unified control plane to control services

+Use Apollo and ServiceComb service center as control plane.

 ## Introduce